Shippable/docs/sources/deploy/deployment-methods-overview.md

 <a name="blue-green"></a>
 ## Blue-Green deployments (default)

-This is the default behavior that the deploy job uses unless otherwise specified.
-Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.
+This is the default deployment strategy when you use the managed `deploy` job  Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called **Blue** and **Green**.
 At any time, only one of the environments is live, with the live environment serving all production traffic.
-Only after Shippable validates the health of the green service (newer version), it deletes the blue service (older version).
-If the green service is found to be unstable, Shippable deletes the green service and rollbacks the application to the stable and prior blue service.
+Shippable validates the health of the **Green** service (newer version), and if healthy, it deletes the **Blue** service (older version).
+If the **Green** service is unstable, Shippable deletes the it and roll backs the application to the stable and prior **Blue** service.

-The only catch is that you'll need to have enough capacity on your cluster to run two copies of what you're deploying.
+To use blue-green deployments, you need to have enough capacity on your cluster to run two copies of what you're deploying.
 This can be challenging if you're using port mappings and a classic load balancer, since you might run into port conflicts on the host.
 For ECS, Shippable recommends the use of application load balancers, which you can [read about here](/deploy/lb-amazon-ecs-app).

-To configure blue-green deployments, read the [Blue-Green deployments](/deploy/deployment-method-blue-green) doc.
+The following explains the actual behavior for different orchestration platforms:

 **ECS workflow:**